masyl/dndominos/rules.md

 - The main goal of moving your hero is to reach a nearby room and try to loot it.
 - The maximum number of steps your hero can take is determined by the value of a dice throw.
 - Your not obliged to take all the steps.
 But you cannot split the available steps before and after your action.
+- You also have the option of not moving at all and simply pass.
 - Since you cannot have two heroes on the same tile, you can hop over any occupied tile.

 ### Revealing the dungeon